SamiHei/worktime_monitor/README.md

 ## Technical solutions

-This program uses sqlite on creating local database and handling it Periods are saved and loaded from the local database You can export your data to .csv and .json formats and those are created on the root folder
+This program uses sqlite on creating local database and handling it.

+Periods are saved and loaded from the local database.

+You can export your data to .csv and .json formats and those are created on the root folder.